AliceO2Group/QualityControl/README.md

 You should see the QcTask at qcg-test.cern.ch with an object `Example` updating.

+#### Note on the data format

+The header is a O2 header populated with data from the header built by the Readout.
+The payload received in the QC is a CRU data page.

 ## Modification of a Task

 Fill in the methods in RawDataQcTask.cxx.
 For example, make it send a second histogram.